atrisovic/econ-data-policy/README.md

 The Economic Journal **requires authors of empirical and experimental papers to provide documentation of how their results were obtained in sufficient detail and accuracy to allow their results to be replicated**.
 When you submit a paper for consideration, you will be asked to confirm how you will comply with this policy.
 It is essential that you request data exemption at the point of submission if you are using proprietary data or any other restrictions on supplying the data.

+...

+This information must be submitted to the EJ Editorial office (ej@res.org.uk) if the paper is accepted for publication and will be posted on the website alongside the paper on The Economic Journal website.
+The Editor may also request additional information during the refereeing process.

 Ref: https://academic.oup.com/ej/pages/General_Instructions#data

 ## 21. Brookings Papers on Economic Activity, Economic Studies Program, The Brookings Institution